OrangeFox86/DreamcastControllerUsbPico/README.md

 ![Isolation Circuity Option 1](images/Isolation_Circuitry_Option_1.png)

 Select the highest tolerable resistance for each resistor (usually around 100 ohms).
-WARNING This implementation is simple but has the following drawbacks.
+This implementation is simple but has the following drawbacks.
-- There isn't a resistance low enough that the interface can tolerate and high enough that would prevent damage if more than one line (total) experienced a fault for an extended amount of time; in other words, you are putting a lot of trust in the software not to screw up!
+- There isn't a resistance low enough which the interface can tolerate and high enough that would prevent damage to the RP2040 if more than one line (total) experienced a fault for an extended amount of time
-- The RP2040 doesn't have over-voltage tolerant inputs
+- The RP2040 doesn't have over-voltage tolerant inputs, so accidental shorting to the 5V line will cause damage
 - Hot-swapping should be avoided

 ### Option 2